This post may contain affiliate sales links. Please see my full disclosure policy for details

-- Be sure to allow the chocolate mold to set completely prior to removing them.
+- Don’t rush.
+Allow the chocolate mold to set completely prior to removing them.

 - Handle these with care as they are delicate.
 Using food handling gloves helps to prevent the chocolate from melting or leaving fingerprints on the outside.

-- Place the chocolate spheres directly in a cupcake wrapper helps to reduce handling and makes them easier to transport.
+- Use cupcake wrappers.
+Place the chocolate spheres directly in a cupcake wrapper helps to reduce handling and makes them easier to transport.